campfireunion/docs/docs/1.0/flipside/how-tos/recording-and-live-streaming/how-to-get-content-out-of-flipside/casting-to-a-computer-with-flipside-broadcaster.md

 :gif https://www.flipsidexr.com/files/docs/2023.1/help_get-content-out-flipside-broadcaster_2.mp4

-**Step 3.** Now you’re ready to start casting your Flipside Studio content to your PC.
+**Step 3.** Now you’re ready to start casting your Flipside content to your PC.

 Click the **start cast** button on the **main menu** or **Camera Switcher** and note the **room code** that pops up.